Keumalahayati

 Keumalahayati, or Malahayati (fl.
 16th century), was an admiral of the Aceh Sultanate navy, which ruled the area of modern Aceh Province, Sumatra, Indonesia.
-She was the first woman admiral in the modern world.
+She is described as the first woman admiral in the modern world.
 Her troops were drawn from Aceh's widows and the army named the "Inong Balee", after Fort Inong Balee.

 History

 The grave of Malahayati of Aceh.
 However, this grave dates to the 19th century.

 Malahayati was a daughter of Admiral Machmud Syah of the Aceh Empire.
 After graduating from Pesantren, an Islamic school, she continued her studies at the Aceh Royal Military Academy, known as Ma’had Baitul Maqdis.

 Following the fall of Malacca to Portuguese invaders, Aceh became a stronger faction and ensured that merchant shipping routes in the Malacca Strait remained exclusively for Asian traders.
 The kingdom's leader, Sultan Alauddin Mansur Syah strengthened his military power by building a powerful navy to which he decided to appoint Malahayati, a widowed Aceh warrior, as his First Admiral.
 Aceh soldiers and the other generals had always respected Malahayati.
 She had also proved herself a legendary commander during several battles with the Portuguese and Dutch.